-MUS 322 Music History II 5.0 SH [GEA] (ART) A study of musical styles and forms of the Romantic period through the present, with considerable emphasis on listening to music from these periods.
+A study of musical styles and forms of the Romantic period through the present, with

-Form and Analysis MUS 391 3.0 SH 11 (ART) In-depth analysis of compositions from the Middle Ages to the present.
+In-depth analysis of compositions from the Middle Ages to the present.
 Development of analytical techniques to enable the student to approach a piece of music and discover the essence of its structure, melody, harmony, texture, and style.
-Prerequisites: MUS 265 and MUS 275.
+Prerequisites: MUS 265 and

-MUS 401 Senior Project: Composition 4.0 SH [] () An original composition prepared for performance, demonstrating competency in compositional devices and understanding of formal and idiomatic considerations.
+An original composition prepared for performance, demonstrating competency in compositional devices and understanding of formal and idiomatic considerations.
 A written analysis is also required.
-Will receive a star (\) grade until the semester in which the composition is performed.
-May be taken twice.
-Prerequisite: piano proficiency.
+Will receive a star () grade until the semester in which the